rmrsk/EBGeometry/Sphinx/source/BVH.rst

 .. warning::

    Note that all BVH traversal algorithms become inefficient when the primitives are all at approximately the same distance from the query point.
-   For example, it is necessary to traverse almost the entire tree when one tries to compute the signed distance at the origin of a tesselated sphere.
+   For example, it is necessary to traverse almost the entire tree when one tries to compute the signed distance at the origin of a tessellated sphere.